shikokuchuo/mirai/README.md

 #> [1] 6
 ```

-Requesting the status now shows 6 connections and 6 daemons.
+Requesting the status now shows 6 connections, along with the host URL
+at `$daemons`.

 ``` r
 status()